lubgr/tsym/README.md

 * differentiation `d/da 2*a^4 = 8*a^3`
 * solution of simple linear systems of equations
 * parsing of expressions from strings
+* big integer arithmetic by use of [libgmp](https://gmplib.org)

 Most algorithms are implemented according to _Cohen, Computer Algebra and Symbolic Computation [2003]_, modifications are made for the handling of numeric power expressions and when not taking complex numbers into account.
-Absent features that are usually implemented in common CAS are e.g. arbitrary precision arithmetics, collecting parts of an expression or series expansion.
+Absent features that are usually implemented in common CAS are e.g. arbitrary precision arithmetics for floating point numbers, collecting parts of an expression or series expansion.

 Installation
 ------------
-To compile tsym, you need the [plic](https://github.com/lubgr/plic) library for logging, flex and bison (or their non-GPL counterparts), obviously C and C++ compiler recent enough to support C++11 and [scons](http://scons.org) as a build system.
+To compile tsym, you need the [plic](https://github.com/lubgr/plic) library for logging, [gmp](https://gmplib.org) (installed by default on many systems), flex and bison (or their non-GPL counterparts), obviously C and C++ compiler recent enough to support C++11 and [scons](http://scons.org) as a build system.
 For unit tests, [CppUTest](https://github.com/cpputest/cpputest) is required. tsym should build on all major Linux distributions by e.g.
 ```bash